Courses Available Online, Virtually and Classroom

 The NG2 Risk assessment is based on a given scenario.
 To view an example scenario take a look at our blog.

-To pass your exams you must be able to clearly communicate your understanding of health and safety regulation and key concepts, as well as your ability to apply them to a workplace.
+To pass your exams you must be able to clearly communicate your understanding of health and safety regulations and key concepts, as well as your ability to apply them to a workplace.
 This means having a good level of writing and oral communication skills, as well as the ability to critically evaluate situations and use evidence to back your conclusions.

 Many learners get nervous at the thought of exams, especially if they haven’t studied in a long time, but don’t let that put you off.
 You’ll get lots of revision and exam guidance throughout your course to help you answer questions and take the stress out of your exam day.